JohnMichaelHernandez/JohnMichaelHashiCorp/JohnMichaelHashiCorpTechWriterAssessment.md

 There are two general differences between each of these three commands: the number of operations (actions) that occur when you run a command, and the direction that data flows when you run a command.

-- `git push` - sent changes from a local branch to a remote repo
+- `git push` - this command performs a single operation.
+Running this command uploads commits from your local repo to a remote repo.
 - `git fetch` - get changes from a remote repo into your tracking branch
 - `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch